 All applicants will be advised of their right to appeal any decision made concerning their application.
+For AHO owned properties, in accordance with AHO Administrative Appeals Policy.
+For all other privately owned properties, in accordance with SEARMS Appeals Policy at 3.10.

-Refer to Appeals Policy.
+Refer to relevant Appeals Policy.